-A Family Safari with Children means enriching cultural encounters that will never be forgotten
+A Family Safari with Children means enriching cultural encounters that will never be forgotten.

-Family Safaris with Children – Cultural Encounters in Uganda -When one thinks of an African Safari – images of wildlife, exotic scenery, starlit nights, equatorial sun come to the mind of most.
-An African Family Safari with Kabiza Wilderness Safaris is more than a wildlife safari, more rafting on a family float down the River Nile, or learning how to fish on a sandy beach island on Lake Victoria.
-A family safari with children is also a time of teaching, cultural encounters, learning the ways, thoughts, stories, traditions of other cultures found in Uganda – the Pearl of Africa.
+An African Family Safari with Kabiza Wilderness Safaris is more than a wildlife safari; more about rafting on a family float down the River Nile or learning how to fish on a sandy beach island on Lake Victoria.

 Family Safaris with Children – Cultural Encounters in Uganda: